martin-przystalka/Maybach/README.md

-# Maybach (WORK IN PROGRESS)
+# Maybach
 Maybach is a toolbox written in Swift.
+This is alpha version, some feature's can be not available yet.

 <p>